This document constitutes part of a prospectus covering securities that have been registered under the Securities Act of 1933.

 •A Participant may not purchase Shares under the Plan within six months after selling Shares purchased under the Plan or repaying a loan obtained under the Plan.

-•A Participant may not purchase or sell Shares under the Plan during a “blackout period.”
+•Any Participant who is subject to “blackout periods” under the Trading in Cummins Securities Policy may not purchase or sell Shares under the Plan during a “blackout period.”

-Blackout periods may also occur at the discretion of the Company’s Vice President - General Counsel.
-Participants will be notified if this is the case when they request a purchase or sale.
+•Blackout periods may also occur at the discretion of the Company’s Vice President - General Counsel.
+Participants will be notified if a “blackout period” is in effect with respect to them when they request a purchase or sale.

 •Purchases are made at the closing price on the New York Stock Exchange on the last trading day preceding the day on which the Participant’s request to purchase is treated as received.
-The purchase may be rescinded in the Compensation Committee’s (the “Committee”) discretion, however, if all required paperwork is not subsequently signed and returned as directed.
+The purchase may be rescinded at the Talent Management and Compensation Committee’s (the “Committee”) discretion, however, if all required paperwork is not subsequently signed and returned as directed.

 •Requests to purchase are treated as received on a trading day if they are received before midnight Eastern Time on such day.
 Requests received at or after midnight on a trading day are treated as received on the following trading day.

-•Sales are administered by the Plan’s third-party broker, Morgan Stanley.
+•Sales are facilitated by the Plan’s third-party administrator, Morgan Stanley.

 •Shares are sold at the trading price at the time the trade is initiated.
 If the request to sell is made on a day on which the New York Stock Exchange is closed, the selling price will be determined by the market opening price on the next trade date.